Introduction To Systems Thinking (For Practical People)

 „Having no problems is the biggest problem of all” – Taiichi Ohno

-For different systems, this could mean different things:
+For different systems, throughout can mean different things:

 - If you are a writer, this could be the amount of word you write within an hour.

-- If you are a car salesman, this could be your sales can within a day.
+- If you are a car salesman, it could be your sales number within a day.

 - If you are a manufacturer, it could the number of units you produce within a month.